bichanna/flan-book/src/library/std.md

 # `std`
-`std` module defines basic functions for working with Feo values and functions, iterators, and control flow.
+`std` module defines basic functions for working with Impala values and functions, iterators, and control flow.

  - [`identity`](#identityx)
  - [`is`](#isx)